maxxwell72/maxxwell72.github.io/README.md

-maxxwell_001 - based on wlsn_949 \n
+maxxwell_001 - based on wlsn_949\
-maxxwell_002 - reduced the calendar button
+maxxwell_002 - reduced the calendar button\
+maxxwell_007_JS - my attempts to create a watchface using Javascript\